-He refrains from admitting the men had a sexual relation, so there were no sexual relation in his little family.
-This makes sense in an overall strategy: no sex in the family, no sexual abuse as a child, hence no cause for lethal vengeance.
+He refrains from admitting the men had a sexual relation, hence implying there were no sexual relation in his family.
+This makes sense in an overall strategy: no sex in the family, hence no sexual abuse of the child, hence no cause for a lethal vengeance.

 Rigid defence structure, probably brittle, massive denial and reaction formation.
 Refers to God as Almighty in his argumentation; may suggest a power and authority complex?
 Could manifest itself as both submission and revolution, even a bloody one.

 Innocent?
-I can only see this as unlikely.
+Unlikely.
 Abused as a kid?
-Most probably, his defence of that old man is too rigid, I’ve heard the phrase ‘take to his heart’ too much to be able to believe in it.
+Most probably, his defence of that old man is too rigid, I've heard the phrase 'take to his heart' too much to be able to believe in it.

 Maybe a quite disturbed young man.
-Should I send him to David for Rorschach testing?
+Should I send him to David for Rorschach?
 Have to be careful not to lose him.
 Try to unlock him with a more human touch.
 Will push more on relational issues.
 Not a word said yet about his mother.

 But if he cracks, we could have (1) a confession of two murders, (2) a detailed account of sexual abuse and (3) trafficking.
 In a single investigation, not bad.
 If I manage to lead him back to reality, we may get a necessary confession, our evidences are not strong.

-Whatever, one thing is certain, which de Wite noticed, as we know, he’s a damn attractive young piece of male specimen, as my gay colleague would say, very good-looking in plain English, and a captivating charm.
+Whatever, one thing is certain, which de Wite noticed, as we know, he's a damn attractive young piece of male specimen, as my gay colleague would say, very good-looking in plain English, and a captivating charm which cancels out an annoying arrogance and a bit of conceit.
 Will return in a couple of days.